 Limerick Main Drainage

-The City of Limerick in the south west of Ireland has over 70,000 people living within a 4km radius of the city centre.
+The City of Limerick has over 70,000 people living within a 4km radius of the city centre.
 There are over 15,000 households within the city limits and up to a further 6,000 households in counties Clare and Limerick which use the city sewer system.
+Each household generates on average 150-250 gallons of wastewater per day.
 The city drainage infrastructure covers some 30km2.

 A preliminary report was initially compiled as a joint venture of which PUNCH Consulting Engineers were a part of.
 The report highlighted the shortfalls within the existing network in terms of hydraulic, structural, operational and water quality problems and put forward effective solutions to overcome the problems.
 PUNCH then completed design works as part of the joint venture which included a 19km of Interceptor Sewer varying in diameter from 300mm to 2.7m diameter.

 Two major tunnel crossings of the River Shannon were required in addition to pumping stations, outfalls, outfall headwall structures and other ancillary works.